dkratzert/FinalCif/docs/description.rst

 * the .hkl and .res file content of the CIF itself

 **Non-Bruker Data**

 For Rigaku and STOE datasets, it is not necessary for FinalCif to collect information from various files.
 Instead, it is sufficient to import a certain CIF created during the experiment.
-Rigaku produces a '.cif_of' file and STOE a '.cfx' file.
+Rigaku produces a '.cif_od' file and STOE a '.cfx' file for example.
+Also the Bruker '.pcf' file is importable.
 You can import any additional CIF formated file with the 'Import' button on the left center.
 This will import all key/values and loops from the file except for unit cell and space group information.